A comprehensive spatial-temporal infection model: Applications

 \subsubsection{1-D geometries}

-Assume 1-D rectilinear geometries, with spatially constant density.
-The initial infection conditions are non-zero in a specified interval, $-1<x<1$, the rest of the domain being free of infections.
-We are interested in exploring how diffusion leads to the spreading of the contagion from the infected region.
-Specifically, we will explore if traveling waves develop at large times.
+Assume finite values of $C$, 1-D rectilinear geometries, and spatially constant density.
+The initial infection conditions are non-zero in a specified interval, e.g. $-1<x<1$, the rest of the domain being free of infections.
+We are interested in exploring how diffusion leads to the spreading of the contagion from the infected region, and particularly, whether or not traveling waves develop.